Neurone/reMarkable/README.md

 $ cp set-random-screens.sh /usr/share/remarkable/scripts/
 $ chmod +x /usr/share/remarkable/scripts/set-random-screens.sh
 ```

 4. Copy some images under dedicated folders
 ```bash
 $ cp ../../images/poweroff/* /home/root/customization/images/poweroff
 $ cp ../../images/suspended/* /home/root/customization/images/suspended
 ```
 Name of the files is not important: every image in the folder will be elegible to be selected randomly by the script.
 You can find very good example in this repo.
-I found them on Facebook but I can't remember the author anymore, I'm sorry.
-If you find him/her please PR this repo.
+_Note: I found them on Facebook but I can't remember the author anymore, I'm sorry.
+If you find him/her please PR this repo._

-5. Copy service and timer
+5. Copy service and timer in the correct folder
 ```bash
 cp random-screens.service /usr/lib/systemd/user/random-screens.service
 cp random-screens.timer /usr/lib/systemd/user/random-screens.timer